 Doilies and Stencils

+Here’s another favorite birthday cake idea that is crazy easy.
 A cheap dollar store paper doily is a great stencil for a simple cake embellishment.
 Just lay it on top of your cake and use a small sifter to spread powdered sugar evenly over the doily covered cake.
 Once the cake is covered with powdered sugar, remove the doily and your design is revealed.

 Use powdered sugar on a dark cake, like chocolate or gingerbread, or use cocoa powder on a light vanilla cake for contrast.
 (Click here for the above pictured Gingerbread Cake)

-An easy way to glam up a cake is with edible flowers.
+Another ridiculously easy way to glam up a cake is with edible flowers.
 Such a simple and beautiful way to naturally decorate a cake.
 The key here is to find organic edible flowers (you don’t want to get your guests sick).
 If you grow the organic flowers yourself, even better!